 Baker Mayfield reportedly in legal battle with father's company over missing $12 million

 Baker Mayfield appears to be in two battles this summer.
-The Tampa Bay Buccaneers quarterback is fighting for the starting job with Kyle Trask, but now he's also fighting with family members over lost money, according to KXAN in Austin.
+The Tampa Bay Buccaneers quarterback is fighting for the starting job with Kyle Trask, but now he's also fighting with family members over lost money, according to KXAN in Austin, Texas.

 Mayfield and his wife, Emily, petitioned an Austin, Texas, court Tuesday to begin depositions for a lawsuit against six companies, two of which — Camwood Capital Management Group LLC and Camwood Ventures LP — were founded by Mayfield's father, James Mayfield.